DNA – Who or What Is in Your Unique Genes?

 Paternity Tests

 Let’s talk about TV talk shows.
 Maury Povich had a talk show called Maury for many years.
 Virtually every show was about paternity.
 Set the scene.
 The show usually consisted of three people: two women (or girls) and a man.
-One of the women was the wife or partner of the man, and the other woman was “the other woman“.
+One of the women was the man’s wife or partner, and the other was “the other woman“.
 This trio, by most people’s standards, was usually trailer trash.

 The Maury show exploited the intense emotions of these three individuals for TV ratings.
 The typical scenario was that the female partner accused the man of having a relationship with the other woman that resulted in a child.
 He would respond that he didn’t have such a relationship, or if he did, the child wasn’t his.